klaarnut/user-docs/en/online-form.md

 <a name="emailsetup"></a>
 ### Email Setup

-**1.** Once you redesign your form beautiful enough and the nescessary fields added,click on the form to setup EMAIL to use with this form.
+**1.** Once you redesign your form beautiful enough and the nescessary fields added, click on the form to setup EMAIL to use with this form.
 Click on **Email Setup**.

 ![image](images/form4.png)